kathy9980/TIF/readme.md

 ```

 ### Example 3.
 TIF HPC usage
-This example shows how to perform TIF algorithm with imagery time series (spatial range: 6 km by 6 km, temporal range: 2013-2021) with UConn HPC.
+This example shows how to perform the TIF algorithm with imagery time series (spatial range: 6 km by 6 km) on UConn HPC.
 ```
 ```